 Thinking allows humans to make sense of, interpret, represent or model the world they experience, and to make predictions about that world.
 It is therefore helpful to an organism with needs, objectives, and desires as it makes plans or otherwise attempts to accomplish those goals.

 Bashar says that thoughts are electromagnetic frequencies.
 Abraham-Hicks points out the nature of thinking:

 Are you receiving or are you thinking?
 And what's the difference?
 Are you projecting the thought, or are you receiving the thought?
 And what's the difference?
 And we would like you for just a little while to stop being so sure that you're thinking all the thoughts, and just listen for a little while and realize that you're receiving the thoughts.
 Because, really, translating a vibration into a thought has to be what the definition of thinking is.
 Do you ever think a thought, or are you always in the receptive mode?
 Are you always in the receptive mode of something?
 Are you the thinker of thoughts, or are you the adjuster of a vibration that makes you receive the thought?

 Bashar's The Voices In Your Head 2014-09-06 transmission describes the archetypal "voices in one's head" one may experience in 3rd density physical reality.
-Once one realizes that the "voices in one's head" are no more "the self" than the clothes one is wearing or the screen one is reading, a whole new assessment of reality can be created by defining the types of voices, such as the Neutral voice, the Critic and the Deceiver on the negative side, and the Nurturing Mother and Supportive Father on the positive side — along with the "voices" of intuition, archetypes (encoded in the Major Arcana of the tarot card deck), higher-dimensional beings, the Higher Self, and the non-physical levels beyond that.
+Once one realizes that the "voices in one's head" are no more "the self" than the clothes one is wearing or the screen one is reading, a whole new assessment of reality can be created by defining the types of voices, such as the Neutral voice, the Critic and the Deceiver on the negative side, and the Nurturing Mother and Supportive Father on the positive side — along with the "voices" of intuition, archetypes emanating from the Collective Automatic Mind (encoded over time into the Major Arcana of the tarot card deck), higher-dimensional beings, the Higher Self, and the non-physical levels beyond that.

 2) Subconscious mind (feelings / emotions)